 Above all else, 46% of potential customers say they want to find out if a salon is the right one to choose by seeing what other people think about it.
 To do this, many people will look up reviews about you on Facebook, Google and Yelp.
 However, you can make it easier for them (and keep them on your website, so they don’t leave without booking).
 Simply add a feed of your reviews from these sites to yours.

 While you may be worried that might mean a bad review could slip through the net and end up displaying on your website, fear not!
-Recent research shows that people put more trust in businesses with online reviews averaging between 3.6-4.4 stars.
+Research shows that people put more trust in businesses with online reviews averaging between 3.6-4.4 stars.
 As long as you’re seen to kindly respond to all your reviews and look to right any wrongs, you’ll still be able to win a potential new client’s trust.
 And if your online profiles could do with a boost of 4 and 5-star ratings and reviews, don’t forget that Phorest’s Online Reputation Manager can help you do just that!

 Before & after pictures of past work